Édouard Carpentier: In Europe

+In North America

+In 1956, Weiczorkiewicz was spotted by Canadian wrestler Larry Moquin.
+Impressed by the young Frenchman's athleticism and ring ability, he recommended him to promoters Eddie Quinn and Yvon Robert.
+Robert offered Weiczorkiewicz a contract to wrestle in Montreal, and Weiczorkiewicz moved there later that year.
+He adopted the ring name "Edouard Carpentier," after boxer Georges Carpentier, and was billed as the "European Heavyweight Champion."
+He later became a naturalised Canadian citizen.

 Carpentier was a crowd favourite, one of the first wrestlers to delight fans with acrobatic leaps from the turnbuckles and a variety of other aerial manoeuvres such as the rope-aided twisting headscissors.
 He was always a fan favourite in his bouts and was matched against numerous villains, perhaps the most well known of whom was the legendary Killer Kowalski.

+In 1961, he was one of several Montreal wrestling stars to be featured in Wrestling (French: La lutte), a National Film Board of Canada documentary.

 The highpoint of his career was his NWA World Heavyweight Championship reign from 1956 to 1957.
 He won the title in a disputed contest against Lou Thesz on 14 June 1957.
 Some NWA territories and officials recognized the disputed win as a legitimate title change, while others did not.
 This led to the split of the NWA and led to the creation of other organizations, all with their own world titles.
 He was later recognized as the first holder of the Omaha version of the World Heavyweight Championship.
 He eventually dropped the belt to Verne Gagne.
 The Omaha title was unified with the AWA World Heavyweight Championship in 1963.

 Carpentier headlined Madison Square Garden three times in 1962 with tag team partner Bobo Brazil.
 They had two main events against Buddy Rogers & Handsome Johnny Barend; another against Rogers & Killer Kowalski.
 He teamed numerous times with Antonino Rocca, as well as with Vittorio Apollo.
-In solo matches at the Garden, he defeated Giant Baba, Skull Murphy, Magnificent Maurice, and Hans Mortier.
+In solo matches at the Garden, he defeated Giant Baba, Skull Murphy, Magnificent Maurice, and Hans Mortier in 1963.
+After working for WWWF, Carpentier returned to work in Europe and Canada.

+In 1967, he returned to the WWWF as a popular babyface feuding with Gorilla Monsoon, Baron Mikel Scicluna, George Steele, Toru Tanaka and Luke Graham (wrestler).
+He sometimes teamed with Bruno Sammartino.
+Carpentier left the WWWF in 1968.

+From 1969 to 1972, Carpentier worked for Verne Gagne's American Wrestling Association in Minneapolis.
+During the 1970s, Carpentier worked in various territories in the States, Japan and Canada in Montreal and Toronto.

+In 1980, Carpentier worked for Montreal's Lutte Internationale until 1984.

+On November 16, 1987, Carpeniter returned to the World Wrestling Federation for a one-night appearance at a house show in East Rutherford, New Jersey participating in a Legends Battle Royal won by Lou Thesz.
+After that, he retired from wrestling at 61 years old.